prividentity/PrivateIdentity-Oldd/Private-Identity-BOPS-server.md

 **Response**

-The response of a Delete PII request returns O as  Success.
+The response of a Delete enrollment data request returns O as  Success.